pi-star-2025/pi_star/Math + Physics/geometry/root_2.md

 The square root of 2 represents the largest prime number ("the hive") in our universe.
 It is the furthest you can extend the day/night vision of the original π triangle.

-This is because sqrt-2 wraps around all the other square roots, indirectly including them in the end rational number.
+This is because the sqrt-2 wraps around all the other square roots, indirectly including them in the end rational number.
 So the sqrt-2 is correlated directly to how far you go down π.
 And itself is the furthest up π (3.14159265).

 All square roots can end if you have an end to π.
 The calculation is then based on all higher prime numbers in the final deck of primes.